|

 Why are some athletes not recognized on the Honor Roll?

 A simple answer to this is that WE DID NOT KNOW.
 In other words no person sent us the information about an athlete and their performance.
 We cannot publish information if we are not aware of a performance.
 It is impossible to scan every website and newspaper for results in order to publish a timely update to the Honor Roll.
 Each year since we started compiling the Honor Roll in 1994 we have improved.
 However with each State Meet there are a few athletes who excel at La Crosse who have not been recognized during the regular season.
 This is disappointing to us.
-If an athlete is not listed on the Honor Roll by Sunday night following a meet either please send us the link to the meet results or use the RESULT FORM on our website to send us the information.
-Honor Roll publishing dates are given at the 'hrdate' link.
-We will then add your performance to the current Honor Roll list.

 Whose job is it to send information about athletes and their performances?